 Then comes the real challenge.
 God says: Prove it!

-In Leviticus chapter 25, we learn about the laws of the sabbatical year.
+In Leviticus 25:21, we learn about the laws of the sabbatical year.
 According to biblical law, there is a seven-year cycle in which farmers may work their land for six years, but during the seventh year, the land must rest.
 Farmers cannot sow seeds or reap the harvest – for an entire year.

 Now to put this into perspective, let’s imagine that every seven years, we were commanded to march into work and announce that we would be taking the year off.
 We’re not talking about a paid sabbatical; we’re talking about simply quitting our jobs for the year while living the same lifestyle that we have always maintained.
 At the conclusion of the year, we would fully expect to get our old jobs back, or to get another one that was even better.

 That would be some act of faith.
 And that is exactly the kind of faith that God demanded of Israel on every seventh year, even today.
 In the natural world, this kind of business practice would set a person up for bankruptcy.
-But God promised, “I will send you such a blessing in the sixth year that the land will yield enough for three years.”
+But God promised in Leviticus 25:21, “I will send you such a blessing in the sixth year that the land will yield enough for three years.”
 If we demonstrate our faith in God, then what should lead us to scarcity will instead lead us into abundance and blessing.